 With this step…use your discretion.
 You may only need ONE coat of paint.
 You could apply this coat strategically- dry brushing in some areas so the French Linen is very thin.
 If you like the look, go for it!
 But – again- Annie’s paints are artisan paints and are meant to be experimented with.
 There are no rules when it comes to using it! (well, okay, maybe a couple….but go with your instincts on what you like!)

-1. Always note the water to paint ratio for your wash in case you do not make enough to finish the whole project. (can I stress this anymore?
+- Always note the water to paint ratio for your wash in case you do not make enough to finish the whole project. (can I stress this anymore?
 But I learned my lesson once and ended up goofing up a piece over this simple rule!
 Learn from my mistake!)
 Often a 1:1 ratio of paint to water is used.
+It is important to stir your “wash” frequently as you are progressing thru your project to keep the pigments consistent.

-2. Never add the water directly to your actual quart of paint.
-You typically would NOT need that much paint mixed with water, unless you are applying the wash to literally the side of your house!
+- Never add the water directly to your actual quart of paint.
+You typically would NOT need that much paint mixed with water for a wash technique, unless you are applying the wash to literally to the outside of your whole house!
 So, always pour some paint in to a smaller container and mix your water with that.
 If you mistakenly add too much water, you need to counter balance it with more paint.
 Thus, why to measure.

-Then, brush on the wash in either strategic brush strokes–meaning keep your lines straight and clean, or circular.
-Depending on your project, a chip brush may be best – OR if looking for a heavier veil from the applied wash, perhaps Annie’s small dome top brush.
-Using a spray bottle mist lightly the surface you are going to apply the wash on with a LITTLE water- this will help your wash spread easier.
-Then, brush on the wash in either strategic brush strokes–meaning keep your lines straight and clean, or circular.
+- Brush on the wash in either strategic brush strokes–meaning keep your lines straight and clean.
+You can use any brush to do this.
+Depending on your project, a chip brushmay be best – OR if looking for a heavier veil from the applied wash, perhaps Annie’s small dome top brush.
+You do not have a lot of “play” time so be prepared to work after applying the wash.

-5. WIPE OFF STRATEGICALLY or NOT. (this depends on the look you are trying to create) Apply wash in small sections and wipe off – then move on to the next section.
-During the wiping off process- be careful to not have “rag blotch marks.”
+- WIPE OFF STRATEGICALLY or NOT. (this depends on the look you are trying to create) Apply wash in small sections BUT- if I was doing a dresser, I would apply it to the whole top and then wipe off excess.
+Then move on to the next section.
+During the wiping off process- be careful to not have “rag blotch marks” unless you are going for that effect.
 Start at the top and wipe off in clean, even pressured strokes all the way to the opposite side.
 Do not stop half way or go against the direction you want the streaks in.
 As long as you have dampened the surface with a mister bottle – you can wipe off the excess in circles with the rag.
 If your rag becomes too saturated- get a new one. ***LEAVE SOME of the wash heavier in the crevices for a cool visual effect!!!
+LIGHT with the pressure you apply when removing and actually- this is dependent on how much you want to leave behind BUT – be cautious- you do not wipe away the base coat being too strong!

-7. If you are just trying a wash for the first time – it is best to do this on a piece that is smooth across.
-Meaning- not raised panels, or with a lot of carved details.
+- If you are just trying a wash for the first time – it is best to do this on a piece that is smooth across.
+Meaning- not raised panels.
+But keep in mind- if your piece has a lot of carved details…a wash is going to really show them off!

-9. If you get a wash in a spot that you did not want…don’t fret.
-Mist it with some water and wipe it off or spread it out more.
+- If you get a wash in a spot that you did not want…don’t fret.
+Mist it lightly with some water and wipe it off or spread it out more.
+Just don’t dilute too much with water and be cautious not to impact the base coat of paint.

 And voila! you should have something similar to my armoire!